aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-types/_index.md

 url: /java/working-with-types/
 ---

-LINQ Reporting Engine enables you to use external visible types in template expressions.
+LINQ Reporting Engine allows you to use external visible types in template expressions.
 A *visible* type is a public type which outer types (if any) are public as well.
 You can use a data source object of any visible type to pass it to the engine.

 However, you can use the identifier of a visible type in template expressions only if the following additional requirements are met: